Harry Potter and the Cursed Child: West End (2016–present)

 On 26 June 2015, it was announced that Harry Potter and the Cursed Child would make its world premiere at the Palace Theatre in the West End.

 Tickets went on sale to preregistered priority members on 28 October 2015, before going on sale to the public on 30 October 2015.
 In just under eight hours of priority booking, 175,000 tickets were sold for the world premiere production.
 To meet the demand for tickets, the play's booking period was extended through January 2017.
 Upon tickets being made available to the general public, an extension was announced through 30 April 2017.
 On the same day, another extension was announced, this time through 27 May 2017.

 On 20 December 2015, initial casting was announced with Jamie Parker playing Harry Potter, Noma Dumezweni playing Hermione Granger and Paul Thornley playing Ron Weasley.
 The casting of the dark-skinned Noma Dumezweni as Hermione sparked controversy, with Rowling responding that Hermione's skin was never specified as white.
 Further notable casting included Poppy Miller as Ginny Potter, Alex Price as Draco Malfoy, Sam Clemmett as Albus Potter and Anthony Boyle as Scorpius Malfoy.
 The original production featured an overall cast of 42 actors.

 Previews for Harry Potter and the Cursed Child began at the Palace Theatre on 7 June 2016.
 The official opening night for the play was on 30 July 2016.
 The original cast played their final performances on 21 May 2017.

 On 16 March 2020, performances were suspended because of the COVID-19 pandemic.
 Performances resumed on 14 October 2021, continuing as the original two-part production.

+The production will conclude its original two-part production on 20 September 2026 and will reopen in a one-part production (in line with other productions around the world) on 6 October 2026.